Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And the final way to do keyword research for your YouTube videos is to use a keyword research tool.

 We also asked our respondents to share their favorite YouTube keyword research tools.
-The top results included general keyword research tools like Ahrefs, SEMrush, and Ubersuggest, as well as YouTube-specific tools like TubeBuddy, vidIQ, and YTCockpit.
+The top results included YouTube, Google, SEMRush, Ahrefs vidLQ, and Keywordtool.io.

 “The free browser tool TubeBuddy provides valuable insights into current search results, as well as suggested tags for your video,” says Andrew DeBell of Water Bear Learning.
 “And as your video rises in the search ranks, TubeBuddy also shows what position your video ranks in for each of the tags you chose.”